Domiragi/FFox-MB/README.md

 # Extra Resources
 - https://www.userchrome.org/ : A good resource on `userChrome.css` and configuring Firefox.
 - https://firefox-source-docs.mozilla.org/devtools-user/browser_toolbox/ : Guide to enable the Browser Toolbox in Firefox and also disable Popup Autohide so you can inspect elements of the Firefox browser itself.
-- https://firefoxcss-store.github.io/ : A store of community examples of configs from the subreddit [r/Firefoxcss](https://www.reddit.com/r/FirefoxCSS/) and on [Lemmy](https://lemmy.world/c/FirefoxCSS@fedia.io).
+- https://firefoxcss-store.github.io/ : A collection of builds and configs from the Firefoxcss community on [Reddit](https://www.reddit.com/r/FirefoxCSS/) and on [Lemmy](https://lemmy.world/c/FirefoxCSS@fedia.io).
 - https://github.com/aminomancer/uc.css.js/ : Many good codes/information on configuring the internal Firefox system.
 The owner/maintainer is a developer from Firefox, and many of [his comments in r/Firefoxcss](https://www.reddit.com/r/FirefoxCSS/search/?q=MotherStylus) have been extremely informative.
 - The owl icon is from [G-CAT](https://www.flaticon.com/free-icon/owl_13037142)
+- The font is CommitMono Nerd Font: https://www.nerdfonts.com/font-downloads

 <details>
 <summary><h2>TODO </h2></summary>